 In his last fifteen years with the United Nations, Mr. Gomez-Echeverri occupied a number of senior positions including that of country Resident Coordinator and Chief of Staff for UNDP, the largest development agency within the UN System.
 He was responsible for setting up the first Environment and Energy Department at the UNDP in the early 90s and became its first director.
 The department he created now oversees one of the largest energy and environment portfolios in the UN System.
 His last position with UNDP was as Deputy Assistant Administrator and Deputy Director of the Bureau for Development Policy (BDP), the Bureau responsible for research, development policy and policy advice to developing countries, with over 100 policy advisors around the world.
 He was with the Secretariat of the UNFCCC for several years, where he was the Coordinator of the Subsidiary Body for Implementation of the Convention (SBI), the body responsible for supporting the climate change political nego! tiations, as well as Director of Implementation Programs for the Convention and Director of programs related to finance of the Convention.
 In 2002, and working with the UN Secretary General, Mr. Kofi Anan, Mr. Gomez-Echeverri was the Leader of a group of some 200 authors who were responsible for preparing the Frameworks for Action in the areas of water, energy, health, agriculture, and biodiversity (WEHAB) for the Earth Summit 2002 in Johannesburg - the World Summit on Sustainable Development (WSSD).
 The team was composed of authors from the World Bank, over 20 UN agencies, and many other institutions.
 The Frameworks for Action served as the basis for two days of preparatory discussions prior to the Summit negotiations that followed and as the basis for much of the discussion and negotiations which followed.

-Mr. Gomez-Echeverri was educated at Yale and Georgetown Universities, US, in the areas of environmental science and management and international economic affairs respectively.
+Mr. Gomez-Echeverri received his post-graduate degrees from Yale and Georgetown Universities, US, in the areas of environmental science and management and international economic affairs respectively.
 He was a Lead Author of the IPCC WGIII Fifth Assessment Report Chapter on Finance (Chapter 16) and contributing author in other policy chapters of AR5.
-He was a member of the small Core Team responsible for producing the Synthesis Report of the AR5 as well as the Summary for Policy Makers and Technical Summary.
-He has been recently selected as Coordinating Lead Author of the IPCC WGIII Sixth Assessment Report Chapter 17 Accelerating the Transition in the Context of Sustainable Development.
-With Chapter I which frames the work of WGIII, the chapter that he will co-lead will serve as one of the bookends that wrap up and synthetize the IPCC AR6 WGIII work.
+He was a member of the small core team responsible for producing the Synthesis Report of the AR5 as well as the Summary for Policy Makers and Technical Summary.
+He has again been invited to be part of the IPCC Lead Authors Team in the new Sixth Assessment Report.
 His research interests are in the areas concerned with climate and development linkages, implementation of the Paris Agreement and Development Agenda!
 2030, and governance of energy, climate change, finance, and development cooperation.
-He is currently leading a research initiative focused on the needed transformation of governance and institutions in support of the Paris Agreement and the Sustainable Development Goals.
-The work is being carried out within the framework of the initiative The World in 2050 (TWI2050) and involves a number of institutions and researchers.

 Gomez Echeverri L (2018).
 Climate and development: enhancing impact through stronger linkages in the implementation of the Paris Agreement and the Sustainable Development Goals (SDGs).
 Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences 376 (2119): e20160444.
 DOI:10.1098/rsta.2016.0444.